Le Coq

 About Le Coq

-The venue is best approached as a casual dinner choice rather than an assumed fine-dining experience.
-Let the restaurant explain the current menu, pacing, and seating style when you book, especially if your group needs extra comfort, privacy, or a quieter setting.
+The venue works best as a casual dinner choice rather than an assumed fine-dining experience.
+Let the restaurant explain the current menu, pacing, seating style when you book, especially if your group needs extra comfort, privacy, or a quieter setting.
 Atmosphere can vary by night, so ask ahead if you need a quieter meal.

 Why the Tabelog 100 Matters Here